tau-adl/Crazyballoon/README.md

 # Mechanics and Electronics #

 Design files for both ECAD &amp; MCAD can be found on this <a href="https://github.com/tau-adl/crazybal-design-files"> repository </a>.
-Assembly and more can be found in the final project paper in this repo
+Assembly and more can be found in the <a href="">final project paper</a> paper in this repo

 # Crazyfile Firmware #